borilla/penguin/README.md

 ## Controls

-* Arrow keys to move
+* &lt;Arrow keys&gt; to move
-* Space to push/crush blocks
+* &lt;Space&gt; to push/crush blocks
-* Escape to refresh the screen
+* &lt;Escape&gt; to refresh the screen

-## Where's the baddies?
+## Why don't the baddies kill me?

 Rome wasn't built in a day

+## Thanks

+This tutorial was super-useful for getting started with pixijs: https://github.com/kittykatattack/learningPixi